-The plugin also helps fix mixed content issues which is a common problem when moving from HTTP to HTTPS URLs request.
-Again, you just need to check a box and you’re done fixing this issue.
+The plugin also helps fix mixed content issues, a common problem when moving from HTTP to HTTPS URL requests.
+Again, you need to check a box, and you’re done fixing this issue.

-You can setup up URL redirection based on several conditions;
+You can set up URL redirection based on several conditions;